Guide to declaring crypto taxes in Finland (2022)

 -

-This guide will be updated and maintained regularly to account for changes made by the local tax authority (Vero Skatt) and new types of transactions.
+This guide will be updated and maintained regularly to account for changes made by the local tax authority (Verohallinto) and new types of transactions.
 Suppose you find any errors or outdated information.
-In that case, it is greatly appreciated that you let us know by sending an email to support@divly.com or via our support chat at the bottom right corner of our website.
+In that case, it is greatly appreciated that you let us know by sending an email to [email protected] or via our support chat at the bottom right corner of our website.

-How are cryptocurrencies taxed in Finland?
+How Are Cryptocurrencies Taxed in Finland?

 Capital Income Tax